Opportunities for the Minor in Medical Humanities

 Students completing the minor in Medical Humanities are eligible to apply for the university honor Distinction in Research and Creative Work.
 If awarded, Distinction will be noted on the student's transcript upon graduation and on commencement materials.
 All applications for Distinction will be judged by a committee of faculty affiliated with the program in Medical Humanities.
 Work deemed to be "above and beyond" expectation will be considered for Distinction.

-- To apply for Distinction in Research and Creative Work, a student must complete the minor in Medical Humanities.
+- To apply for Distinction in Research and Creative Work in Medical Humanities, a student must complete the minor in Medical Humanities.
+Distinction in Medical Humanities recognizes extraordinary accomplishments in the project submitted for this award.

-- Applications for Distinction, including faculty letters of support, must be submitted to the link below on or before the last day of classes in the spring semester by 5:00 pm.
+- Applications for Distinction, including the faculty evaluation form, must be submitted to the link below on or before the last day of classes in the spring semester by 5:00 pm.
+Due to the short turnaround time for this award, no exceptions are permitted.

-- As part of the application for Distinction, students must submit a single-authored research or creative work, created for a Medical Humanities class, that represents the substantive output of a semester's work (length will vary by discipline).
-Portfolios of work are not eligible.
+- As part of the application for Distinction, students must submit a single-authored research or creative work, created for a class that counts toward the Medical Humanities minor, and represents the substantive output of a semester's work (length will vary by discipline).
+Portfolios of work assembling multiple assignments are not eligible.

 Experimental Learning